krazos/sonos-web/README.md

 [Check out the following Youtube video](https://youtu.be/0q8Z-XV81Z4) to see a brief demo of the system in use. (v0.5.2)

+## Fork!

+This is a fork of [Villarrealized's excellent project](https://github.com/Villarrealized/sonos-web), which appears to be abandoned.
+Despite only being a couple years old, the project has rotted quite quickly and developed many breaking issues.
+Several fixes were pulled into a branch by [stufisher](https://github.com/stufisher/sonos-web/tree/update_and_fix) which this fork uses.

+When I attempted to get this project working for myself I found that:
+* Docker images on Dockerhub that use sonos-web are based off the original project, and thus are broken.
+* The installation method [sonos-web-cli](https://github.com/Villarrealized/sonos-web-cli) is of course tied to the original project and is abit infuriating to dissect what its doing
+* It's non-obvious how to actually run the project from sources (at least for a node newbie?)
+* Even when I got it running with fixes, I still needed to fix an error from [node-sonos](https://github.com/bencevans/node-sonos) to get things running.

+So I have added a Makefile that builds and runs a server right from these sources, no sonos-web-cli necessary.
+Just do `make serve`.
+TODO: I play on adding a Dockerfile and adding the resulting Docker image to dockerhub as well.
+Right now this project depends on a fork of node-sonos, but I submitted a pull request to get the fixes upstream.

 ## Features
 Sonos Web is a developing project and is not yet feature complete.
 If you would like to see a feature developed, please [open an issue](https://github.com/Villarrealized/sonos-web/issues/new).